codatio/codat-docs/docs/payables/get-started.md

   Use this webhook to track the completion of the operation to pay bills in the SMB's accounting platform.
 When you receive a notification from this webhook, check the `status` value in the body.
 A `Success` status means the bill payment or the bill credit note has been successfully pushed to the accounting software.

 ### Client libraries
 Use our comprehensive [Sync for Payables library](/get-started/libraries) to kick-start and simplify your build.
 Simply install the library in one of the supported languages and pass your base64-encoded API key to the constructor.
-Simply install the library in one of the supported languages and pass your base64 encoded API key to the constructor.

 <Tabs>